geerlingguy/ansible-role-drupal/README.md

   - `update`: whether the repository should be updated to the latest commit, if `version` is a branch
   - `dir`: The directory into which the repository will be checked out
   - `accept_hostkey`: Whether to automatically accept the Git server's hostkey on the first connection.
+  - `drupal_ssh_deploy_key`: SSH key to use for Git repository, if any.
+The specified key will be copied from the host machine to the `~/.ssh` directory of the target machine.
+If this value is omitted, Git's default behavior will be used.

 ### Build a project from a Drush Make file